MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/dual-enrollment.md

 > [!IMPORTANT]
 > Dual enrollment does not replace or provide the same security as Privileged Access Workstations feature.
 Microsoft encourages organizations to use the Privileged Access Workstations for their privileged credential users.
 Organizations can consider Windows Hello for Business dual enrollment in situations where the Privileged Access feature can't be used.
 To learn more, see [Privileged Access Workstations](/windows-server/identity/securing-privileged-access/privileged-access-workstations).

-Dual enrollment enables administrators to perform elevated, administrative functions by enrolling both their non-privileged and privileged credentials on their device.
+Dual enrollment enables administrators to perform elevated, administrative functions by enrolling both their nonprivileged and privileged credentials on their device.

 By design, Windows doesn't enumerate all Windows Hello for Business users from within a user's session.
 Using the group policy setting, **Allow enumeration of emulated smart card for all users**, you can configure a device to enumerate all enrolled Windows Hello for Business credentials on selected devices.

-With this setting, administrative users can sign in to Windows using their non-privileged Windows Hello credentials for normal work flow such as email, but can launch Microsoft Management Consoles (MMCs), Remote Desktop Services clients, and other applications by selecting **Run as different user** or **Run as administrator**, selecting the privileged user account, and providing their PIN.
+With this setting, administrative users can sign in to Windows using their nonprivileged Windows Hello credentials for normal work flow such as email, but can launch Microsoft Management Consoles (MMCs), Remote Desktop Services clients, and other applications by selecting **Run as different user** or **Run as administrator**, selecting the privileged user account, and providing their PIN.
 Administrators can also take advantage of this feature with command-line applications by using `runas.exe` combined with the `/smartcard` argument.
-This enables administrators to perform their day-to-day operations without needing to sign in and out, or use fast user switching when alternating between privileged and non-privileged workloads.
+This enables administrators to perform their day-to-day operations without needing to sign in and out, or use fast user switching when alternating between privileged and nonprivileged workloads.

 > [!IMPORTANT]
 > You must configure a Windows computer for Windows Hello for Business dual enrollment before either user (privileged or non-privileged) provisions Windows Hello for Business.
 Dual enrollment is a special setting that is configured on the Windows Hello container during creation.

 ## Configure Windows Hello for Business Dual Enrollment

-In this task, you will
+Here are the steps to enable Dual Enrollment:

 - Configure Active Directory to support Domain Administrator enrollment
 - Configure Dual Enrollment using Group Policy